lazywinadmin/lazywinadmin.github.io/_posts/2011/2011-11-23-Active_Directory_-_How_to_remove_SID_History_with_Powershell_.md

 Get-SIDHistory takes the parameters you specify, shapes them into an AD query, and then uses <a href="http://technet.microsoft.com/en-us/library/dd347550.aspx" target="_blank">Invoke-Expression</a> to run it.
 In other words, this is code that writes code.
 I love that  feature of PowerShell.
 The query parameters are cumulative.
 Therefore  you can pile on two or three criteria for laser accuracy.
 Here are a few examples of how you can use Get-SIDHistory:

-* <span style="font-family: 'Courier New'; font-size: xx-small;">Get-SIDHistory â€“SamAccountName ashleym
+* <span style="font-family: 'Courier New'; font-size: xx-small;">Get-SIDHistory –SamAccountName ashleym

-* <span style="font-family: 'Courier New'; font-size: xx-small;">Get-SIDHistory â€“DomainName wingtiptoys.com
+* <span style="font-family: 'Courier New'; font-size: xx-small;">Get-SIDHistory –DomainName wingtiptoys.com

-* <span style="font-family: 'Courier New'; font-size: xx-small;">Get-SIDHistory â€“DomainName wingtiptoys.com â€“SamAccountName ashleym
+* <span style="font-family: 'Courier New'; font-size: xx-small;">Get-SIDHistory –DomainName wingtiptoys.com –SamAccountName ashleym

-* <span style="font-family: 'Courier New'; font-size: xx-small;">Get-SIDHistory â€“DomainSID S-1-5-21-2371126157-4032412735-3953120161
+* <span style="font-family: 'Courier New'; font-size: xx-small;">Get-SIDHistory –DomainSID S-1-5-21-2371126157-4032412735-3953120161

-* <span style="font-family: 'Courier New'; font-size: xx-small;">Get-SIDHistory â€“ObjectClass group
+* <span style="font-family: 'Courier New'; font-size: xx-small;">Get-SIDHistory –ObjectClass group

-* <span style="font-family: 'Courier New'; font-size: xx-small;">Get-SIDHistory â€“SearchBase "OU=Sales,DC=contoso,DC=com"
+* <span style="font-family: 'Courier New'; font-size: xx-small;">Get-SIDHistory –SearchBase "OU=Sales,DC=contoso,DC=com"

-* <span style="font-family: 'Courier New'; font-size: xx-small;">Get-SIDHistory â€“MemberOf MigratedUsers
+* <span style="font-family: 'Courier New'; font-size: xx-small;">Get-SIDHistory –MemberOf MigratedUsers

 * <span style="font-family: 'Courier New'; font-size: xx-small;">Get-SIDHistory | Measure-Object
 Experiment with different combinations of parameters until you  isolate exactly the targets you need.
 Then you can script out multiple  statements for each phase of the remediation.